aboveStars/apidon-blockchain/README.md

-Only owner of the contract can use this functions: setAdmin (owner can set an admin)(write an address) changeAdmin (owner is able to change the admin)(write an address)
+*Only owner of the contract can use this functions:
+  *setAdmin (owner can set an admin)(write an address) *changeAdmin (owner is able to change the admin)(write an address)

-Only admin and owner can use this functions: function addKnownAddress (Can add address to make payment or take payment from them.)(write an address) function setDebt (Can set an amount for user. they can withdraw this money from contract.) (write the amount) function setEthAmount (can set an amount for provider to pay the contract to pay this ether.) (write the amount) function getAddressData (admin and owner can see the deadline and amount that needed to bee paid from wanted address.(provider)) function changeEthAmount (can change the amount for provider to pay the contract.) (write the amount) function setDueDate (add a deadline for provider to make the payment) (write => address, year, month, day)

-Everyone can use this functions: function isAddressKnown (to see wheter that address is in the list) (write an address) function getDebt (for users to see the amount they can withdraw from the contract) function payToUser (for users to withdraw the amount from the contract) (write the amount) function sendEtherToContract (provider can send money until the deadline with this function) (write the amount)
+*Only admin and owner can use this functions:
+  *function createPaymentRule(address payable _recipient, uint256 _amount, uint256 _ID,uint16 year, uint8 month, uint8 day) to create paymentrule for provider.
+  *function updatePaymentRule(uint256 _ID, uint256 _newAmount, uint16 year, uint8 month, uint8 day) to change the date and amount for provider !! cannot use createPaymentRule for the same ID.
+  *funciton getPaymentRuleByID(uint256 _ID) to get the infos about Provider *function getPaymentRuleStatus(uint256 _ID) learn wheter its paid *function addUserPaymentRule(address _userAddress, uint256 _amount, uint256 _ID) Function to add a new user payment rule, accessible only by the contract owner and admin
+  *function getUserPaymentRuleByID(uint256 _ID) Function to get a payment rule by its ID, accessible by the ID owner and contract owner

+Everyone can call this funcitons:
+  *function makePayment(uint256 _ID) Providers make payment with thier ID.
+  *function getPayment(uint256 _ID, uint256 _amountToWithdraw) Function to allow a user to withdraw a certain amount or all of it from their own address.